ShawnZhong/libtraceio/README.md

-# IOTrace
+# libcalltrace

-A library for tracing function calls and I/O code path.
+A library for tracing function calls and I/O syscalls.

 ## Usage

 1. Add `-finstrument-functions -Wl,--export-dynamic` to the compiler flags.

-2. Run your program with `libtrace.so` loaded.
+2. Run your program with `libcalltrace.so` loaded.

 ## Example